This Is Our House

-"This Is Our House" is a song by American rock band Bon Jovi.
+"This Is Our House" is a song by the American rock band Bon Jovi.
 It was originally written by Jon Bon Jovi, Richie Sambora and Desmond Child and recorded in 2009.
 Originally intended as an exclusive track for the forthcoming National League Super Bowl season, it became a hit with Bon Jovi fans who asked for it to be including on the band's new hits collection.
-Greatest Hits had already been pressed to disk and it was too late to include the song of a physical format but it made its debut proper as a bonus track if one downloaded Greatest Hit from the band's website.
-The song was also released as a bonus track on the iTunes edition of their Greatest Hits collection in the UK and Europe, but was released as a digital single in September 2011.
-Bon Jovi opened many shows in 2010-2012 with This Is Our House.
+Greatest Hits had already been pressed to disk and it was too late to include the song of a physical format, but it made its debut proper as a bonus track if one downloaded Greatest Hits from the band's website.
+The song was also released as a bonus track on the iTunes edition of Greatest Hits in the UK and Europe but was released as a digital single in September 2011.
+Bon Jovi opened many shows in 2010-2012 with the song.

 Designed as a "sports anthem", the song was used by a number of sports leagues and teams, including Australia's National Rugby League, who prominently used the song as part of its marketing campaign beginning in the 2011 season.
 In contrast, its use by the New Jersey Devils was deemed controversial by fans due to the traditions surrounding Gary Glitter's "Rock and Roll", which the team had discontinued to promote a more positive fan atmosphere.
 It has been the touchdown song for the New England Patriots since 2009.

 Background

-"This Is Our House" was written to be a "sports anthem"; speaking of the song, Jon Bon Jovi stated that "Having led an Arena Football League team from inception to championship and as a lifelong sports fan, I know the intensity and dedication that goes into cheering on your team."
+"This Is Our House" was written to be a "sports anthem".
+Speaking of the song, Jon Bon Jovi stated, "Having led an Arena Football League team from inception to championship and as a lifelong sports fan, I know the intensity and dedication that goes into cheering on your team."
 Owing to its thematic, before the band performed the song during The Circle Tour at Mosaic Stadium at Taylor Field in Regina, Saskatchewan, Jon Bon Jovi suggested that the Saskatchewan Roughriders (who play their home games at Mosaic) adopt it as their theme song.